jappeace/jappeaceApplication/content/undeadlock-event-source.md

 Phew, that was a lot.
 I didn't think this would become such a large post.
-Designing an event source system on postgres transactions is rather hard.
+Designing an event source system on Postgres transactions is rather hard.

 I think the biggest lesson I've (re)learned from the bug itself is to make sure you